-Another strong feature for this facility is that it received an impressive nursing grade.
-In that area, we awarded this facility a grade of B+.
-Our nursing grade analyzes several factors, most of which are based on quantities of nurse staffing.
-This particular nursing home provided 0.4 hours of nursing care per resident per day.
+This nursing home also received a strong nursing score.
+In fact, we awarded it an above average grade of B+ in this area.
+Nursing scores are largely based on a nursing home's level of nurse staffing.
+This nursing home provides 0.3 hours of nursing care per resident per day.
 Lastly, we also looked at some nursing quality measures in determining our nursing grades.
 This facility performed very well when it comes to minimizing its residents' major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Long-term Care Quality

 The next category we scored is long-term care, where this nursing home received a grade of B-.
 While this is its least impressive category rating, this is nevertheless not a bad grade.
 If you are seeking services other than short-term rehabilitation, you should take a close look at each facility's long-term care grades.
 After considering the amount of care provided by nurses, we then analyzed the facility's vaccination statistics.
 We were optimistic to find that this facility vaccinated 94.210526 percent of its residents against pneumonia.
 Lastly, this facility was also able to limit hospitalizations.
 It had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.